ms-iot/content/en-US/win10/samples/I2CPortExpander.md

 `InitializeSystem()` does the following:

- * Sets up the I2C communications on the Raspberry Pi 2
+ * Sets up the I2C communications on the Raspberry Pi 2 or 3

  * Configures the port expander to be able to turn the LED on and off and to get the tactile switch status